CANDCstudio/tomorrowstarted/README.md

 **However** the website was designed in the early aughts and has not been revisited since.
 It behaves much like how blogs of the time behaved.
-With the absence of blogs in today's web landscape, and our intent on keeping this one around, we though it not without merit to produce a redesign that could not only hold the same visual queues as the original design but also factor and revel in the tendencies of contemporary web design.
+With the absence of blogs in today's web landscape, and our intent on keeping this one around, we thought it not without merit to produce a redesign that could not only hold the same visual queues as the original design but also factor and revel in the tendencies of contemporary web design.

 <br>